Beuth-Erdelt/DBMS-Benchmarker/README.md

 </p>

 These plots show the variation of benchmarking time during the various runs per DBMS as a boxplot.
-Warmup and cooldown are not included.
+Warmup, cooldown and zero (missing) values are not included.
 This is for inspection of variation and outliers.

 #### Example Bar Chart per Query